Trusted

 PoS blockchains use staking to validate new transactions on the blockchain.

-Users are required to stake either a fixed amount to become validators, or they can participate in liquidity pools.
+Users are required to stake either a fixed amount of crypto to become validators, or they can participate in liquidity pools.
 Each staking platform may have slightly different rules; the most common way is using staking pools.

 Each liquidity pool, including those involving stablecoins, comes with its own conditions and APYs (Annual Percentage Yields), which represent the annual income potential for that specific pool.
 It’s important to note the conditions of a liquidity pool before staking, as they may vary in terms of fixed timeframes or offer different APYs compared to others.